-- Put the seed or nut butter and chocolate chips in a 2-cup pyrex measuring cup, and microwave for 60 seconds.
+- Put the peanut butter and chocolate chips in a 2-cup pyrex measuring cup, and microwave for 60 seconds.
 Stir until melted.
 If chips remain, microwave again for 30 seconds.

 - When fully blended, pour into a piping bag to more neatly deposit the fudge into molds.
 Or use a spoon.

-- Freeze the pan or mold until chocolate is set - probably an hour or until you can get the squares out of the mold easily.
+- Freeze the pan or mold until chocolate is set - probably at least ½ an hour or until you can get the squares out of the mold easily.